pts/dosmc/README.txt

   DOS supports a command-line up to 127 bytes (excluding argv[0], the program name).
 When parsing this, the dosmc C library splits on spaces and tab, ignoring quotes and backslashes.
+  This adds 114 bytes of argv parsing code.
+If you don't need argc or argv, use _start to make the executable smaller.

 Global variables without initial value (e.g. `int myvar;') (in segment _BSS) are auto-initialized to 0, stack isn't initialized.